Order point-of-sale devices online

 This was a project with a quick turnaround time and was the first project I worked on at Elavon, so there was a steep learning curve.

-I had interesting constraints to work with, such as, the entry point in the account management software.
-The various constraints proved to be a good opportunity to solve some complicated problems.
+Various constraints proved to be a good opportunity to solve some complicated problems.
 The team also lost our Product Manager in the middle of the project, so it was a great opportunity to heavily collaborate with the Product Owner and Software Developers to make sure we were building what we should when we should.

 If you like what you see and want to work together, get in touch!